Virgin Play: Self-Publication

-In mid 2007, the company's publishing division was renamed to V.2 Play.
+In mid-2007, the company's publishing division was renamed to V.2 Play.

 In May 2007, the company signed a deal with DTP Entertainment which would allow the publisher to distribute the company's products in Germany, Austria and Switzerland.
 The company would sign a similar deal with Koch Media a month later which would allow them to distribute in the United Kingdom.

 In June 2007, the company signed a deal with Real Madrid to publish a game based on the football team.

 In July 2007, Virgin Play announced they would be opening an office in Lisbon, Portugal in order to expand the market and offer a more personalized treatment to Portuguese companies.
 The office would be branded under the V.2 Play name.

 On March 11, 2008, the company announced they had acquired the rights to produce and distribute a video game based on the animated television series Lola & Virginia.

 In May 2008, Playlogic Entertainment and Virgin Play founded a UK joint venture called PlayV, PlayV would bring PC, console and handheld products from both companies to the UK market while also offering PR, marketing and sales solutions to additional partners looking to penetrate the UK retail market.

+Liquidation

-In September 2008, Tim Chaney left Virgin Play and later setup his own gaming platform, called Zattikka in June 2009.
+In September 2008, Tim Chaney left Virgin Play and later set up his own gaming platform, called Zattikka in June 2009.

 In June 2009, Virgin Play asked a Spanish court for a three-month period to seek a solution with its creditors due to a lack of liquidity.
 Exactly 3 months later, in September 2009, Virgin Play entered liquidation and ceased all operations.